DagsHub/client/docs/data_engine.md

   either gets added automatically by DagsHub or that you can attach and modify whenever you want.
 * DagsHub gives a pandas-like Python client to query this giant metadata table and return only matching files from your datasource.
-* Further quality of life features will include things like versioning/auditing for the metadata, dataset curation, UI, data fetching optimizations, and more as we develop the product.
+* Further quality of life features will include things like dataset curation, UI, data fetching optimizations, and more as we develop the product.

 ## Creating/Getting a datasource